sqroot-eu/sqroot.eu/_drafts/2011/2011-12-25-his-first-program-in-about-half-an-hour.markdown

 </dl>
 </div>
 <div style="margin-left: 10px">
 <p style="text-align: justify">Count on me to tutor all willing in the art of programming.
 I let my younger brother play around with <a class="zem_slink" title="Microsoft Visual Studio" href="http://en.wikipedia.org/wiki/Microsoft_Visual_Studio" rel="wikipedia">Visual Studio 2010</a> and provided the necessary tutoring.
-He managed to create his first ever program in about half an hour.</p>
+He managed to create his first ever program in about half an hour.

 <p style="text-align: justify">Programming is not as much knowing the syntax of any particular programming language than it is creative problem solving.
-Visual Studio is a good example: anyone can drag and drop form elements to an empty canvas, but correct mindset is needed for them to actually form an useful and usable application.</p>
+Visual Studio is a good example: anyone can drag and drop form elements to an empty canvas, but correct mindset is needed for them to actually form an useful and usable application.

 <p style="text-align: justify">The same can be said for any other programming environment.
-I've discovered that I spend more time modelling, thinking and experimenting than I use for coding any particular feature.</p>
+I've discovered that I spend more time modelling, thinking and experimenting than I use for coding any particular feature.

 <p style="text-align: justify">Download my brothers first WPF application <a title="Download" href="http://sqroot.eu/wp-content/uploads/2011/12/Joonase-programm.exe">from here</a> <em>(.exe, 16kb)</em>.
-The program is an average grade calculator with subject names on the left and final marks on the right.</p>
+The program is an average grade calculator with subject names on the left and final marks on the right.

 </div>
 <div class="zemanta-pixie" style="margin-top: 10px;height: 15px"><img class="zemanta-pixie-img" style="border: none;float: right" src="" alt="" /></div>